emqx/cloud-docs/en_US/deployments/nat.md

 # NAT gateway configuration

-::: danger
+::: warning Note
-This feature is not available in the basic plan
+This feature is not available in the standard plan
 :::

 Please submit tickets to contact us.